NeilFranks/Battleship-AI/README.md

 ```

 where the most relevant indicators are `mean` (the average number of shots taken per game, with the least possible being 17 to sink all 5 ships) and `avg_time` (the average time taken to complete a game).

+## Optional Jupyter notebook
+The notebook `figure_generation.ipynb` was used to generate the figures we included in the paper.
+Running it in Google Colab was necessary to make use of their robust GPUs, in evaluating the deep Q agents.
+Each cell has a comment explaining what it does.
+Running certain parts of the notebook requires access to trained deep Q models which are not included here, but you may train new models by running the corresponding cells in the notebook.
+In order to generate the figures, either edit the code to not use the deep Q agents, or run the provided code to train new models.